dinbrca/devbay.net/site/sdk/guides/configuring.md

 ### Calling the config method

-The `config` method allows you to set configurations options after the service object has been created.
+The `config` method allows you to set configuration options after the service object has been created.
 You set a single option by passing its name and value as the method parameters.

 ```php
 $service->config('globalId', Constants\GlobalIds::US);